mikeanastasio/WhatsThatPlaceCalled/readMe.md

   email: 'ma4976@nyu.edu',
   favoriteColor: 'blue'
   placesToGo: //array of restaurants they are looking to go to,
-  placesBeen: //an arraty of restaurants they have already been to }
+  placesBeen: //an array of restaurants they have already been to }
 ```